AMReX-Fusion/Furnace/Docs/source/inputs.rst

 Input Files
 ***********

-The Castro executable uses an inputs file at runtime to set and alter the behavior of the algorithm and initial conditions.
+The Furnace executable uses an inputs file at runtime to set and alter the behavior of the algorithm and initial conditions.

 Runtime parameters take the form ``namespace.parameter = value`` ,